2 of Amerikaz Most Wanted

-"2 of Amerikaz Most Wanted" is a song by American rapper 2Pac from his fourth studio album, All Eyez on Me (1996).
-The song features fellow West Coast rapper Snoop Doggy Dogg and was produced by Dat Nigga Daz.
-The song was released as a promotional single for the album on May 7, 1996 and later as the B-side to the album's second major and third overall single, "How Do U Want It".
+"2 of Amerikaz Most Wanted" is a song by the American rapper 2Pac from his fourth album, All Eyez on Me (1996).
+The song features Snoop Doggy Dogg and was produced by Dat Nigga Daz.
+It was released as a promotional single for the album on May 7, 1996, and then as the B-side to the album's second major and third overall single, "How Do U Want It".
 The song peaked at number 46 on the US Billboard Hot R&B/Hip-Hop Airplay chart.
 The song contains interpolations of Grandmaster Flash and The Furious Five's song "The Message" and "Radio Activity Rap (Let's Jam)" by MC Frosty and Lovin' C.

 Although the song was limited to a promo release, a music video was filmed for it.
 The version of the song used for the music video differs from the version on the album, with clean alternative lyrics, delay on the word "Party" within the chorus, and an arpeggio added to the beat.

 Music video

 The music video was directed by one of Shakur's production partners, Gobi M. Rahimi.
 The music video was released on April 28, 1996.
-The prelude for the song shows a parody of Biggie Smalls ("Piggy") and Puff Daddy in discussion with Shakur about the November 1994 shooting.
-The beginning of the scene where Tupac is speaking to Biggie is in reference to the movie Scarface, where Tony Montana speaks to his alleged killer before shooting him.
+The prelude for the song shows a parody of Biggie Smalls named "Piggy", and of Puff Daddy, in discussion with Shakur about the November 1994 shooting at Quad Studios.
 It features cameos by Tha Dogg Pound and Nate Dogg.